aws/aws-cdk/packages/@aws-cdk/aws-ecs-patterns/README.md

 Fargate services will use the `LATEST` platform version by default, but you can override by providing a value for the `platformVersion` property in the constructor.

+Fargate services use the default VPC Security Group unless one or more are provided using the `securityGroups` property in the constructor.

 By setting `redirectHTTP` to true, CDK will automatically create a listener on port 80 that redirects HTTP traffic to the HTTPS port.

 Additionally, if more than one application target group are needed, instantiate one of the following: